Culture of Singapore: Cultural policy

 Singapore maintains tight restrictions on arts and cultural performances.
 Most artistic works have to be vetted by the government in advance, and topics that breach so-called out of bounds markers (OB markers) are not permitted.
 While the OB markers are not publicly defined, they are generally assumed to include sensitive topics such as race, religion, and allegations of corruption or nepotism in government.
 Nudity and other forms of loosely defined "obscenity" are also banned.
 Singaporean film director Royston Tan has produced movies which challenge these policies, including a movie called Cut in reference to censorship of the arts.

 The country's first pre-tertiary arts school, School of the Arts, is now completed and stands along the country's prominent Orchard Road.
 Commenced in 2008, the school aims to provide an environment for nurturing young artists aged between 13 and 18 years.
 There has been much public rhetoric about liberalisation and its association with the development of a creative economy in Singapore.
 The response from artists, academics, public intellectuals, and civil society activists has ranged from strongly optimistic to deeply pessimistic, as reflected in the chapters written for edited book Renaissance Singapore: Economy, Culture, and Politics.
 The difference between what is "culture" and what makes up "the arts" has been a matter of some debate in Singapore.
 For an attempt at defining what is artistic, see, for example, the Report of the Censorship Review Committee 1992.

 Cuisine

-In Singapore's hawker centres, for example, traditionally Malay hawker stalls also sell Chinese and Tamil food.
+In Singapore's hawker centres, for example, traditionally Malay hawker stalls also sell Lingnan-Chinese and Tamil food.
 Chinese stalls may introduce Malay ingredients, cooking techniques or entire dishes into their range of catering.

 Singaporeans also enjoy a wide variety of seafood including crabs, clams, squid, and oysters.
-One favourite dish is the stingray barbecued and served on banana leaf and with sambal (chilli), and chili crab.
+One favourite dish is the chilli crab, commonly sold at stalls selling seafood.